Dividends, Bonus shares and

 one-time gain (extra cash received).

-After
+o After

-the pay out, the share price usually drops
+the payout, the share price usually drops

 by roughly the dividend amount because cash leaves the company.

-May
+o May

 ·